 If you feel that the word "insurance" isn't a major part of your vocabulary, don't worry.
 That will change quickly when you purchase your first home.
 Two types of insurance you may need to carry are homeowner's insurance and mortgage insurance.
 While at first glance they may seem similar, they are two very different insurance animals.

 On the other hand, private mortgage insurance protects your mortgage lender in the event you default on your loan.
 Lenders typically require you to carry PMI if they deem you to be a high-risk borrower.
 Thus, homeowner's insurance protects you, the homeowner, while mortgage insurance protects the lender.

 With homeowner's insurance, you will bear the responsibility of obtaining coverage.
 You can get quotes from several insurance companies, although it is a good idea to start with the company that insures your vehicles.
-Many insurance companies offer a discount if you insure your home and vehicles with them.
+Many insurance companies offer a bulk discount if you insure your home and vehicles with them.